DistributedSystemsGroup/zoe/docs/developer/backend.rst

 The container back-end Zoe uses is configurable at runtime.
 Internally there is an API that Zoe, in particular the scheduler, uses to communicate with the container back-end.
 This document explains the API, so that new back-ends can be created and maintained.

 Zoe assumes back-ends are composed of multiple nodes.
-In case the back-end is not clustered or does not expose per-node information, it can be implemented in Zoe as exposing a single node.
+In case the back-end is not clustered or does not expose per-node information, it can be implemented in Zoe as exposing a single big node.
+In this case, however, many of the smart scheduling features of Zoe will be unavailable.

 Package structure
 -----------------